ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 in {{I-D.ietf-suit-manifest}}, and responds with a Success message if all SUIT manifests were successfully installed, or an Error message if any error was encountered.
+It is important to note that the
+Update Procedure requires resolving and installing any dependencies indicated in the manifest, which may take some time, and the Success or Error message is generated only after completing the Update Procedure.

 # Ciphersuites {#ciphersuite}